Fokker-Planck Equation with Fractional Coordinate Derivatives: Introduction

-In Sec.
-2, the Kolmogorov-Feller equation for one-dimensional case is considered.
-In Sec.
-3, we present a generalization of the Kolmogorov-Feller equation for two-dimensional case.
-The method of successive approximations is used for this generalized equation in Sec.
-4. In Sec.
-5, we use averaging with respect to the fast variable to derive fractional Fokker-Planck equations.
-Finally, a short conclusion is given in Sec.
-6.
+In Section 2, the Kolmogorov-Feller equation for the one-dimensional case is considered to fix notations and provide convenient references.
+We note that power-law probability to make a step gives the equation with a fractional derivative.
+In Section 3, we present a generalization of the Kolmogorov-Feller equation for the two-dimensional case.
+The method of successive approximations is used for this generalized equation in Section 4.
+In Section 5, we use averaging with respect to the fast variable to derive fractional Fokker-Planck equations.
+Finally, a short conclusion is given in Section 6.